-Every year before bushfire season, our crews are hard at work preparing high and extreme bushfire risk zones to reduce the likelihood of a network-related spark that could cause a fire.
+Every year before bushfire season, our crews are hard at work preparing the network in high and extreme bushfire risk zones to reduce the likelihood of a network-related spark that could cause a fire.

 This includes: